BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

  #### `caf_async_handle_t`
    * `caf_async_handle_t` will be a derived type provided by the runtime library and that will be opaque to the compiler.
 This type will help the runtime library track and provide asynchrony.
  #### `caf_source_loc_t`
    * `caf_source_loc_t` will be used to track the location of the critical construct blocks.
 The runtime library will handle critical constructs, and not expect the compiler to rewrite them as blocks with lock and unlock statements.
 This would be burdensome on the compiler because a lock_type variable would need to be declared, but as it needs to be a coarray, it would have to hoist its (REMOVE_NOTE: reword?!?!) declaration.
-TODO_DECISION: The compiler will control the implementation of the type and pass it off to the runtime library OR The runtime library will control the implementation of the type and receive the required information from the compiler to create the needed instances of the type.
+REMOVE_NOTE_TODO_DECISION: The compiler will control the implementation of the type and pass it off to the runtime library OR The runtime library will control the implementation of the type and receive the required information from the compiler to create the needed instances of the type.

 ## Common arguments' descriptions